Skip to main content Skip to search Skip to navigation

 1. “Nicotine is a highly potent nerve poison and addictive drug.”

-• Addiction from smoking results from the combination of nicotine + substances in tobacco smoke + the ritual.
+Addiction from smoking results from the combination of nicotine, substances in tobacco smoke and the ritual.

 For healthy adults, nicotine – outside of tobacco smoke – is toxicologically far less problematic than is often claimed.